 “But what if you needed a nurse?”
 I gave up trying to appear nonchalant.
-Well, the Abbott said, “When I fell and broke my nose there was a nurse here on retreat that night and she took care of me.”
+Well, the Abbot said, “When I fell and broke my nose there was a nurse here on retreat that night and she took care of me.”
 Finally giving up at the impossibility of making sickness a big issue, I said, “Maybe she was an angel.”

-I could see his eyes twinkle even in the half light of the hallway.
+I could see his eyes twinkle even in the half-light of the hallway.

-What I later discovered, once I’d seen the whole community of black robed and sandaled men assembled at Mass was a community of mostly bearded, robust men with only a handful of them sporting silver hair.
+What I later discovered, once I’d seen the whole community of black-robed and sandaled men assembled at Mass was a community of mostly bearded, robust men with only a handful of them sporting silver hair.